Tobotimus/Red-DiscordBot/docs/framework_config.rst

     * :py:meth:`Config.role` which takes :py:class:`discord.Role`.
     * :py:meth:`Config.channel` which takes :py:class:`discord.TextChannel`.

-If you need to wipe data from the config, you want to look at :py:meth:`Group.clear`, or :py:meth:`Config.clear_all` and similar methods, such as :py:meth:`Config.clear_all_guilds`.
+If you need to wipe data from the config, you want to look at :py:meth:`Group.clear`.

 Which one you should use depends on what you want to do.

 If you're looking to clear data for a single guild/member/channel/role/user, you want to use :py:meth:`Group.clear` as that will clear the data only for the specified thing.

-If using :py:meth:`Config.clear_all`, it will reset all data everywhere.

-There are other methods provided to reset data from a particular scope.
-For example, :py:meth:`Config.clear_all_guilds` resets all guild data.
-For member data, you can clear on both a per-guild and guild-independent basis, see :py:meth:`Config.clear_all_members` for more info.

 **************
 Advanced Usage